New STEM Scholar cohort announced

 "It is so exciting to see the next group of students start the STEM Scholar Master's Program.
 A rapid growth within the STEM fields has created countless jobs in engineering, supply chain, and project management, and our program is designed to help prepare our students to take advantage of the many career opportunities available to them,” said Dawn Drake, Executive Director of UW-Platteville’s Alternative Delivery Systems.
 “In the STEM Scholars Master’s Program, students receive monetary assistance to complete their degree, and equally as important, they will have the opportunity to benefit from each other, their mentors, and their champions to ensure they are getting the most they can from their time in the program.”

-To find program news, success stories, and program application information, go to GoUWP.com/NSF.
+To find program news, success stories, and program application information, visit our NSF scholarship page.
 Distance students in Project Management, Engineering, and Integrated Supply Chain Management who are beginning their degree program in fall 2017 are encouraged to apply for next year’s cohort between January 1 and July 1, 2017.

 Master of Science in Engineering

 Kyle Willfahrt, Auburndale, Wisconsin